 Let the leopard gecko explore your hand, and as it becomes more comfortable, it will lick your fingers, crawl on your hand and even settle on a warm spot.

-The next step will be to work on gently lifting the gecko out of the cage.
+The next step will be to lift the gecko out of the cage gently.